cookie

 Key Drivers

-• US Economic Data: Solid U.S. data, including labor figures and inflation expectations, continue to support the greenback’s resilience.
+• US Economic Data: A resilient U.S. economy continues to support the Greenback.

 Technical Outlook